DavidEggenberger/ModularMonolith.SaaS.Template/README.md

 ### Module Overview

+A Module is a logical boundery that defines a subdomain (e.g. TenantIdentity or Subscription) of the application.
+The goal is to isolate the respective models and logic from other subdomains to avoid confusion and coupling.
+A Module therefore represents a Bounded Context from Eric Evans book Domain Driven Design.
 The **Web.Server** references the **{ModuleName.Modules.Server}** project of each Module.
 The there defined controllers/pages are then served by the **Web.Server**.
 Each Module (with the exception of **Modules.LandingPages**) follows the same setup. **Modules.LandingPages** is an exception because it only needs to serve the Razor Components for the LandingPage.
 Both the **Identity** and **Subscription** Modules consist of five projects.

 <img src="https://raw.githubusercontent.com/DavidEggenberger/ModularMonolith.SaaS.Template/main/Assets/ModuleOverview.png" />